wthrowe/rfcs/text/0000-osstring-string-interface.md

 # Future work

+There are many common operations that, while possible to perform using this interface, are still undesirably difficult.
+It may be desirable to add functions to simplify these operations, but such a proposal should consider modifying the `str` interface at the same time, and so is out of scope of this RFC.

+(An example of such a difficult operation is reading and removing a pattern match from the start of a string.
+For an `OsStr` this will most likely be performed by using both `matches` and `splitn`, which duplicates the work of performing the pattern matching.
+For `str` this operation can be performed using a single search followed by slicing.)

 It is not currently possible to read or write `OsString`s in a platform-independent manner.
 Adding this functionality is likely desirable.